heartles/webdev-portfolio/README.md

 ## Building:

-The build process depends on Go.
-If you do not have it installed, grab it from your package manager or the [official site](https://golang.org).

-To build the static site files, execute:

-`go run main.go`
+To build on x86_64 Linux, run `bin/build` from the root directory of the project.

 This will build a static copy of the site to a subdirectory called `dist/`.
 To host this, use whatever static site hosting you wish.

+### On other systems

+If you need a build for a different system, you will need to compile the build agent yourself.
+To do so, make sure [Go](https://golang.org) is installed, then run

+`go run build.go`